Last updated December 21, 2022

 This photo is of walking into the pool area at the Marriott, which is just such a beautiful hotel and outdoor space.
 While this photo is taken during the day, my favorite time to go down to the pool was at night time, when the pool was nearly empty, so we had it to ourselves.
 Beautiful lights lit the pool area up, and the views of the Malecon were gorgeous.

 The best time was when we could see lightning lighting up the sky across the water, but there was no rain for us.
 That’s one of my most treasured memories from Puerto Vallarta.

-Okay, so I know this one technically counts as photo 13, but hear me out.
+Okay, so I know this one technically counts as photo 13, but hear me out, it’s hard to pick just 12 photos to inspire you to visit Puerto Vallarta!
 This photo is of my veggie fajitas from Victor’s Place, and while food may not inspire you to visit a destination, it sure does for me!
 The food at Victor’s Place is downright month watering, and the service?
 Sublime!